DrMSAbdullahi/GenPath-PPH/README.md

 We used the following datasets in our project.

-- **RNA-Seq Gene Expression Dataset**: This dataset comprises 26,575 gene expressions from 34 samples, with 17 representing healthy samples and 17 representing disease samples.
-The original dataset was sourced from the study by Han et al.[1], titled 'RNA-seq profiling reveals PBMC RNA as a potential biomarker for hepatocellular carcinoma.'
-To access the original sequencing data, please refer to NCBI project PRJNA739257 [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA739257).
+- **RNA-Seq Gene Expression**: This comprises 26,575 genes from 34 samples (17 healthy, 17 disease).
+Original data from Han et al.[1], NCBI project PRJNA739257 [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA739257).

-This project
+- **KEGG Pathways**: We obtained 251 metabolic and signaling pathways from the KEGG database using the packages; 'AnnotationDbi' (v1.66.0) and 'org.Hs.eg.db' (v3.19.1) in R (v4.4.1).

-- **KEGG Pathways Dataset**: We obtained KEGG pathway datasets from the KEGG database using the R software packages AnnotationDbi (v1.66.0) and org.Hs.eg.db (v3.19.1) with (R v4.4.1).
-Our focus was specifically on the 251 metabolic and signaling pathways.
+- **Pathways Networks**: Interaction networks (e.g., activations, inhibitions) parsed from KEGG Markup Language (KGML) files downloaded from the KEGG website (https://www.genome.jp/kegg/pathway.html).

-- **KEGG Pathways Networks**: Pathway interactions/networks (e.g., activations, inhibitions) were parsed from KEGG Markup Language (KGML) files downloaded from the KEGG website (https://www.genome.jp/kegg/pathway.html).
+---

 ## GenPath-PPH Analysis